 Ignorant people are the ones who fall a prey to these fraudulent products.

 When you are offered a pashmina scarf for 10 dollars, you become certain that you are dealing with a vendor who is deceiving you.
 Pashmina products are the heritage, the pride, and the dedicated outcome of the people of the Himalayan region.

 What determines the price of a Pashmina?

 There is a belief that pashminas are always costly.
 Let us know how true the assumption is.

-The cost of the pashmina depends on the quality of it.
+The cost of the cashmere shawl depends on the quality of it.
 The thickness of the cashmere thread depends on the hair of the goat.
 It ranges approximately between 12 and 18 microns.
 The pashmina which is weaved using the hair that is obtained from the neck and the belly areas of a baby goat are the costliest of all pashminas.

 The thickness ranges between 12 and 14 microns.
 This range of thickness of the hair is the softest and the thinnest and so it demands more dedication in the challenging process of weaving it.
 The hair from the belly of adult goats is thick which ranges between 14 and 18 microns are easy to be spun and hence are sold at a reasonable price.

 The variable part of the pricing differs based on the shop it is sold and also the type of work done on it.

 How to tell between a real pashmina and the fake?

 A real pashmina is extremely soft and defies the wrinkles.